- 1 Why BoingVert?

 Since the program only provides the ‘big picture’ philosophy, but not the explanation behind each exercise, we are left to guess the reasoning behind some of the workouts.

-Because of its intensity, you won’t be able to keep up with the program during the season – it takes more than seven months to complete!!!
+Because of its intensity, you won’t be able to keep up with the program during the season.

 What’s even worse, this kind of stress on your body during the season will greatly increase your risk of injury.